 Built on top of the Sistema de Pagos Electrónicos Interbancarios (SPEI, Interbanking Electronic Payments System), CoDi requires both payee and payer to have a bank account and a mobile phone with an internet connection.
 In March 2019, Reuters reported that retail platforms Amazon and Mercado Libre reached out to Banco de México to help develop the solution.
 According to Jaime Cortina, the central bank’s director of operations and payments, Amazon and Mercado Libre “said that they could implement it relatively quickly,” in a telling sign of how big tech aims to develop retail A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. solutions to reduce the use of cash.

 Banco de México’s developed the payments solution to provide banks, retailers, and end-users with an efficient, frictionless, and low-cost alternative to other means of payment, including cash.
 With CoDi, “every Mexican can send and receive electronic payments regardless of their economic background or any other conditions,” according to Miguel Díaz, general director of payment systems and market infrastructures at Banco de México.
 The central bank also welcomes fintech firms, From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More issuers, and crowd funders to adopt CoDi, “so long as they comply with the rules and regulations,” according to Díaz.

 Díaz expected that Mexicans would use CoDi more with the Covid-19 pandemic, as it would help “people to maintain social distance, a safety measure [and habit] that will last long [after the pandemic], which will accelerate [CoDi’s] use.”